nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 3. `Model` then updates all `Student` objects that are part of the `Members` class of the group.
 This is achieved by creating new `Student` objects that have a reference to the `GroupName` of the updated group, and calling the `setStudent` method of `AddressBook` to update the `Student data`.
 4. Finally, `Model` calls the `setGroup` function of the `AddressBook` to update the `Group` data of the `AddressBook`.

-#### Design considerations:

-* Alternative 1 (selected implementation): Have `Members` save a list of `Student` and `Student` have a reference to `GroupName`
-    * Pros: Easy to implement, all relevant student information can be readily accessed and displayed in the GUI.
-    * Cons: Increases coupling between `Student` and `Group` classes.

-* Alternative 2: Have `Members` save the `Name` of students and `Student` have a reference to `Group`
-    * Pros: Smaller JSON file size due to smaller volume of information being referenced to.
-    * Cons: Increases coupling between `Student` and `Group` classes, need to find the relevant `Student` object given its `Name` everytime the `Group` is to be displayed in the GUI, unnatural modelling of the real world since `Group` contains students and not the other way around.

-* Alternative 3: Have `Members` save the `Name` of students only
-    * Pros: Smaller JSON file size due to smaller volume of information being referenced to, lesser coupling due to only a unidirectional association.
-    * Cons: Unable to display the `GroupName` of a `Student` in the student display list using simple code implementation, reduction in input validation capabilities (assigning 1 student to 2 groups) since there is no direct way to determine if a `Student` is already in a group.

 <div style="page-break-after: always;"></div>

 ## Edit Task Command